Norway’s use of palm oil biodiesel sees massive drop

 In October 2018, the Norwegian government also announced that from 2020, a biofuel blending mandate will be imposed for the aviation sector.
-Crucially, it, as only advanced biofuels count towards the quota obligation.
+Crucially, it excludes biofuels based on food or feed crops, as only advanced biofuels count towards the quota obligation.

 In addition, in spite of the strong policy incentives, four of Norway’s five major fuel retailers have voluntarily discontinued the sale of palm oil-based biofuel.